 Lipomas, osteomas, and various other “bumps” on the scalp, face, and neck are common concerns among patients who come to our practice.
-A lipoma is a benign (non-cancerous) fatty growth, which may appear on various parts of the body, the face and scalp.
-Essentially a fatty tumor, a lipoma usually feels like a soft or doughy lump, which can be moved around a bit under the skin.
+A lipoma is a benign (non-cancerous) fatty growth which may appear on various parts of the body, face and scalp.
+The most common soft tissue tumor, a lipoma is a slow-growing collection of fat cells enclosed in a thin, fibrous capsule.
+A lipoma usually feels like a soft of doughy lump which can be moved around under the skin.

-In the head and neck, lipomas typically develop in areas that are usually devoid of fat (under the brow-lifting forehead muscles, for example) and may cause symptoms such as pain or an unsightly appearance.
+Lipomas occur in 1% of the population, and are most often asymptomatic.
+In the head and neck, lipomas may develop in areas that are usually devoid of fat (such as under the brow-lifting forehead muscles) or within the fatty pads which normally comprise the cheeks.
+Lipomas may cause no symptoms, or result in discomfort; most patients are bothered by their unsightly appearance.
 While no one knows why lipomas develop, the leading scientific theories highlight genetics and trauma as possible causes.

 Read on to learn more about lipoma treatments in Atlanta, GA, or schedule a consultation with our team today!

 Our expert facial plastic surgeon, Dr. Inessa Fishman, most commonly removes lipomas via a minor surgical procedure.
 She performs lipoma excision surgery with local or general anesthesia.
 The size and location of the lipoma help design a specific treatment plan; this said, the vast majority of the lipomas Dr. Fishman removes are treated with the help of local anesthesia in the office.